Clemapfel/jluna/docs/manual.md

 Which is, again, highly convenient.

-For proxies who are indexable (that is `getindex(::T, ::Integer)` is defined), `operator[](size_t)` is also provided, however we will learn more about Arrays and Vectors in [their own section](#arrays).
+For proxies who are indexable (that is `getindex(::T, ::Integer)` is defined), `operator[](size_t)` is also provided.
+We will learn more about Arrays and Vectors in [their own section](#arrays).

+---

 ## Module Proxies

 We've seen how proxies handle their value.
-While the general-purpose `jluna::Proxy` handles primitives and structtypes well, some julia classes provide additional functionality beyond what we've used so far.
-One of these more specialized proxy is `jluna::Module`.
-For the sake of brevity, henceforth, `jluna::Proxy` will be referred to as "general proxy" while `jluna::Module` will be called "module proxy".
+While the general-purpose `jluna::Proxy` handles primitives and structtypes well, some julia classes provide additional functionality beyond what we've seen so far.
+One of these more specialized proxies is `jluna::Module`.
+For the sake of brevity, henceforth, `jluna::Proxy` will be referred to as "general proxy" while `jluna::Module` will be called "module proxy", `jluna::Symbol` as "symbol proxy", `jluna::Type` as "type proxy", etc..

-A general proxy can hold any value, including that of a module, however, `jluna::Module`, the module proxy, can only hold a julia-side module.
+A general proxy can hold any value, including that of a module, however, `jluna::Module`, the specialized module proxy, can only hold a julia-side module.
 Furthermore, `Module` inherits from `Proxy` and thus retains all public member functions.
 Being more specialized just means that we have additional member functions to work with.

 ### Constructing Module Proxies